Back

 What is Software as a Medical Device?

-Software as a Medical Device (SaMD) refers to software that is intended to perform medical functions on its own, without being part of the hardware of a physical medical device.
+Software as a Medical Device (SaMD) refers to software intended to perform medical functions on its own, independent of the hardware of a physical medical device.

-This includes applications used for diagnosis, treatment, monitoring, or disease prevention, often leveraging advanced technologies like artificial intelligence or machine learning.
+This includes applications for diagnosis, treatment, monitoring, or disease prevention, often leveraging advanced technologies such as artificial intelligence and machine learning.
 SaMD actively influences clinical decision-making, making its accuracy, safety, and performance critical to patient outcomes.

-The key distinction of SaMD is its active role in healthcare.
-Unlike MDDS, which passively handles data, SaMD processes and analyzes information to provide actionable insights.
+The key distinction between SaMD and MDDS is SaMD’s active role in healthcare: unlike MDDS, which passively handles data, SaMD processes and analyzes information to provide actionable insights.
 This functionality makes SaMD inherently higher risk and subject to more stringent regulatory oversight.

 Examples of SaMD include AI-driven software that analyzes imaging data for early cancer detection, an app that predicts glucose levels based on data from a wearable biosensor, or telehealth platforms that assess patient symptoms to recommend treatment options.